Travel, Currency and Money saving tips for Albania

 Once your funds are received by the provider the converted ALL amount will be transfered to the recipient account you specify in Albania.

-Use our Send to Albanian Lek calculator to compare the exchange rates of FX specialist providers rates versus your bank's standard rates you can hopefully save around 5% and maybe more -
+Use the above Send to Albanian Lek calculator to compare the exchange rates of FX specialist providers rates versus your bank's standard rates you can hopefully save around 5% and maybe more -

 end result is more Albanian Lek deposited into the recipient bank account and less margins and fees kept by the banks!